A quiescent galaxy in a gas-rich cosmic web node at z~3: Analysis of the CGM and environment

-The right panel of Fig.~\ref{fig:nirspec_xray_radio_maps} shows the X-ray count map zoomed into a smaller sky region.
+The right panel of Fig.~\ref{fig:nirspec_xray_radio_maps} shows the X-ray count map, which is zoomed onto a smaller sky region.
 Intriguingly, the X-ray emission is found extended over about 40 kpc, which is marked by the pink box in the figure, and the extended emission is approximately aligned in the direction from the AGN-\emph{ID2} to the Red Potato.
+The minimal distance from the box region to AGN-\emph{ID2} is 2 arcsec, which is the 98\% photon-enclosing radius of the Chandra PSF \mbox{\citep{Travascio2025b}}, so contamination by the emission from \emph{ID2} itself is negligible.
+We determined the significance of this extended emission by measuring the distribution of photon counts from 5000 background apertures with the same area as the box; the apertures are randomly placed in a region within 1.6 arcmin from the Chandra aim point \mbox{\citep{Travascio2025}} to ensure the PSF vary less than 10\% across the region \mbox{\citep{Tozzi2022}}.
+The photon distribution has a median of 6.7 and a standard deviation of 2.5.
+The extended structure has 22 photons measured, thus corresponding to a significance of about 6-$\sigma$.
 Such emission is indicative of an AGN jet, which most likely emanates from the AGN-\emph{ID2} since the extended emission appears connected to the AGN-\emph{ID2} itself on the X-ray image.
 This jet is most likely the cause of the radio emission seen in the left panel, although this remains to be examined by high-resolution radio observations in the future.

-Further discussions regarding the nature of this jet and its impacts to the Red Potato galaxy are presented in Section \ref{subsec:discussion_quenching_galaxy}.
+Further discussions regarding the nature of this jet and its impacts to the Red Potato galaxy are presented in Sect.\ \ref{subsec:discussion_quenching_galaxy}.